Fact-checked by the onlinepaydaynews.com editorial team

 The Rollover Trap

-Understanding the full range of product differences — including which loan types prohibit rollovers — is covered well in a comparison of payday loans vs. personal loans and which actually saves you money.
+Understanding the full range of product differences, including which loan types prohibit rollovers, is covered in a comparison of payday loans vs. personal loans and which actually saves you money.
 Choosing the right product category upfront avoids rollover risk entirely.

-Key Takeaway: Prepayment penalties can equal 2–3 months of interest, erasing the financial benefit of paying off a loan early.
-Loan rollovers compound debt exponentially.
-Always read the payoff and renewal clauses before signing — the FTC’s consumer credit guidance outlines your rights in both scenarios.
+Prepayment penalties can equal 2–3 months of interest, erasing the financial benefit of paying off a loan early.
+Loan rollovers compound debt in ways that are difficult to reverse.
+Read the payoff and renewal clauses before signing, the FTC’s consumer credit guidance outlines your rights in both scenarios.

 Why Do Borrowers Skip Checking the Loan’s Credit Impact Before Applying?

-Most major lenders — including LendingClub, SoFi, and Marcus by Goldman Sachs — now offer soft-pull pre-qualification that shows estimated rates without affecting your score.
-Skipping this step and jumping straight to formal applications is a preventable installment loan mistake that can affect the rate you ultimately qualify for.
+Most major lenders, including LendingClub, SoFi, and Marcus by Goldman Sachs, now offer soft-pull pre-qualification that shows estimated rates without affecting your score.
+Skipping this step and jumping straight to formal applications is a preventable mistake that can affect the rate you qualify for.

 How the Debt-to-Income Ratio Affects Approval